Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="d2819e37-068f-437c-9026-013869aa3f4c" />

+   >**Success!** You successfully created role based access model for the role requirements for Contoso´s security operations team and created a custom role for the network team and assigned the role on the specific table in your log analytics workspace.

 ### Task 4 - Create Workbook